Brass instrument valve: Double-piston valve

-While they have fallen out of favor compared to modern valves in almost all places, they are often called "Vienna valves" because they are still used almost exclusively in Vienna, Austria, where players prefer the smooth legato and natural horn–like timbre.
-The Vienna system was in common use in Germany on many brass instruments including trumpets up to 1850, and as Système Belge on valve trombones in Belgium into the early 20th Century.
+While they have fallen out of favor compared to modern valves in almost all places, they are often called "Vienna valves" because they are still used almost exclusively in Austria where horn players prefer the smooth legato and natural horn–like timbre of the Vienna horn.
+The Vienna system was in common use in Germany on many brass instruments including trumpets up to 1850, and as Système Belge on valve trombones in Belgium into the early 20th century.

 Berlin valve

 In 1833, Prussian military bandmaster Wilhelm Friedrich Wieprecht applied to patent his Pumpenventil valve design which used a piston to switch paths where the input, output, and valve ports are attached perpendicularly to the outer valve cylinder in the same plane.
-He patented the first tuba, the Baß-Tuba in F, with Berlin instrument maker Johann Gottfried Moritz in 1838.
+He patented the first tuba, the Baß-Tuba in F, with Berlin instrument maker Johann Gottfried Moritz in 1835.
 Later known as Berlinerpumpenventil, Paris instrument maker Adolphe Sax also used Berlin valves for his earliest saxhorns and other brass instruments in the 1840s, before switching to Périnet valves by 1860.